Diabetes - prediabetes, adult

 Prediabetes occurs when your blood sugar level is higher than normal, but not high enough to be diagnosed as type 2 diabetes.
 Without intervention, prediabetes will likely develop into type 2 diabetes within 10 years.
 However, progression isn't inevitable.
 Healthy lifestyle changes such as diet and exercise can bring your blood sugar level back to normal.

-The proportion of adults who have ever been told by a doctor, nurse or other health professional that they had prediabetes.
+The percent of adults who have ever been told by a doctor, nurse or other health professional that they had prediabetes.

 How the Measure is Calculated